gitforwork2/gitforwork.github.io/_posts/2016-12-22-H1b-visa-stamping-Chennai-Dropbox-experience.md

 - Copy of I797, DS160 confirmation page, 1 photograph each was asked

-- My drop box confirmation letter was stamped and returned back to me
+- Everything was verfied and finally my drop box confirmation letter was stamped and returned back to me

 - I was told I will get our passports back in a week